Information for families with children in Year 10

 Will children be social distancing?

 Yes, we will be encouraging social distancing and there will be markers on the floor throughout the school.
-Each group will also have dedicated outside space and toilets.

 In shared areas, such as toilets, some sinks will be closed off to make sure people are distanced from each other.